 Currently, Mannatech follows Accounting Principles Board Opinion No. 25, "Accounting for Stock Issued to Employees" ("APB 25") and its related interpretations for stock options granted to employees and members of its board of directors.
 Under the recognition and measurement principles of APB 25, Mannatech is not required to recognize any compensation expense unless the market price of the stock exceeds the exercise price on the date of grant or the terms of the grant are subsequently modified.
 The Financial Accounting Standards Board has recently indicated that it expects to issue a proposal to change the recognition and measurement principles for equity-based compensation granted to employees and board members.
 The proposed rules could be implemented as early as the end of the 2004 calendar year.
-Under the proposed rules, Mannatech would be required to recognize compensation expense related to stock options granted to employees and board members after December 15, 2004.
-The compensation expense would be calculated based on the expected number of options expected to vest and would be recognized over the stock options' vesting period.
-If this proposal is passed, Mannatech would be required to recognize compensation expense related to stock options granted to its employees or board members, which could have a material effect on its consolidated financial condition and results of operations.
+Under the proposed rules, Mannatech would be required to recognize compensation expense related to stock options expected to vest and would be recognized over the stock options' vesting period.
+If this proposal is passed, Mannatech would be required to recognize consolidated financial condition and results of operations.